DefectDojo/django-DefectDojo/README.md

 See our [Contributing guidelines](readme-docs/CONTRIBUTING.md)

-## Commercial Support and Training
+## Pro Edition
+[Upgrade to DefectDojo Pro](https://www.defectdojo.com/pricing) today to take your DevSecOps to 11.
+DefectDojo Pro is designed to meet you wherever you are on your security journey and help you scale, with enhanced dashboards, additional smart features, tunable deduplication, and support from DevSecOps experts.

-[Commercial support and training is availaible.](https://www.defectdojo.com/) For information please email info@defectdojo.com.
+Alternatively, for information please email info@defectdojo.com

 ## About Us